Social

 Community investments

-• Scholarship to cultivate the next generation of healthcare leaders
+• 31 scholarships awarded each year to strengthen the health care workforce and cultivate the next generation of health care leaders

-• Over 3,614 hours volunteered by employees and $200 donated per employee
+• Over 4,400 hours volunteered by employees and $200 donated per employee to a nonprofit of their choice

 Health disparities

-• Improving rural health with telehealth options for more access and measures to reduce health costs
+• Improving rural health with virtual care options for more access and measures to reduce health costs

-• $50,000 invested in eight communities through rural health partnership grants
+• $50,000 invested in nine communities through rural health partnership grants offered to rural providers and their communities to stimulate new thinking around health care providers championing SDoH components

-• Strategies to improve health disparities in North Dakota through our BlueAlliance program
+• Strategies to improve health disparities in North Dakota through our BlueAlliance program, which focuses on improving the quality of care and reducing the cost of growth

 • Reach a new level of health and well-being among North Dakotans